Home » Columbus Federal Defense Lawyer » HIV-Related ChargesPractice Areas

-Almost 20,000 Ohioans are living with diagnosed with the Human Immunodeficiency Virus, or HIV.
+Almost 20,000 Ohioans are diagnosed with the Human Immunodeficiency Virus, or HIV.
 But the actual number of HIV-positive individuals is significantly higher since many people are undiagnosed.
-Every year, the virus takes around 300 lives in the state, and approximately 1,000 more are infected each year.
+Every year, the virus takes around 300 lives in the state, and approximately 1,000 more are infected each.
 In some instances, these additional infections are the subject of criminal HIV-related charges.

 Ohio has several statutes that provide criminal penalties for HIV-positive people who knowingly risk spreading the virus to others.
 From donating infected fluids to purposefully transmitting the disease to others, these statutes cover a wide range of conduct.
 The penalties are harsh.
 In one notorious case, an HIV-positive wrestler from Ohio who called himself the “Gangsta of Love” was sentenced to 32 years in prison after potentially infecting a dozen unsuspecting individuals.